interlay/interbtc-api/README.md

 ### Creating an API Instance

-To use the library, you will first need to create a PolkadotJS `APIPromise` instance, and then instantiate a `InterBTCAPI` instance.
+To use the library, you will first need to create a PolkadotJS `APIPromise` instance, and then instantiate a `BridgeAPI` instance.

 ```ts
 import { createInterbtcAPI } from "@interlay/interbtc";